 3. Tofu and soy products

 Tofu is made from condensed soy milk formed into a block.
 It comes in many different varieties and levels of firmness, making it an incredibly versatile ingredient.
-Plus, with 8 grams of protein in just 3 ounces of extra-firm tofu, it’s also a fantastic source of plant-based protein!

-Not sure how to make tofu taste good?
-It’s surprisingly easy!
+Itโ€™s surprisingly easy!
 Start by learning to bake tofu and pan-fry tofu, then how to make the BEST Tofu Scramble and how to marinate tofu.

-Once you get comfortable with the basics, move on to more creative tofu recipes, like my Braised Tofu, Tofu Stir Fry, Greek-Style Tofu Feta, or any of these 40 Terrific Tofu Recipes
+Once you get comfortable with the basics, move on to more creative tofu recipes, like my Braised Tofu, Tofu Stir Fry, Greek-Style Tofu Feta, or any of these 40 Terrific Tofu Recipes.ย

-Tempeh is similar to tofu, in that it’s made from soy and is very flexible to use in cooking.
-However, tempeh is fermented, which gives it a meatier and nuttier flavor, as well as gut-healthy bacteria that’s great for our digestive systems.
-Plus, it’s even higher in protein!
+Tempeh is similar to tofu, in that itโ€™s made from soy and is very flexible to use in cooking.
+However, tempeh is fermented, which gives it a meatier and nuttier flavor, as well as gut-healthy bacteria thatโ€™s great for our digestive systems.
+Plus, itโ€™s even higher in protein, with 18 grams of protein in just 3 ounces!

-It’s also easy to prepare in a variety of ways.
+Itโ€™s also easy to prepare in a variety of ways.
 Toss pan-fried tempeh in barbecue sauce for out-of-this-world tempeh sandwiches, or crumble it up for weeknight Tempeh Tacos, or turn it into sweet, smoky, and salty Tempeh Bacon

 Got more questions about tofu or tempeh?
 I cover everything in my Complete Guide to Cooking Tofu and my Complete Guide to Cooking Tempeh.

-When it comes to soy milk, it’s referred to as “the OG plant milk” for good reason.
-Boasting up to 8 grams of protein per cup, it’s a great option to use in smoothies and lattes, whether you need a post workout meal or an afternoon pick-me-up.
-Try it in my Mocha Latte, or swap the oat milk for soy milk in my fan favorite Sweet & Spicy Almond Butter Date Latte
+When it comes to soy milk, itโ€™s referred to as โ€œthe OG plant milkโ€ for good reason.
+Boasting up to 9 grams of protein per cup, itโ€™s a great option to use in smoothies and lattes, whether you need a post workout meal or an afternoon pick-me-up.

 And don’t sleep on edamame!
 These soybeans are a versatile protein-packed ingredient (18 grams protein per 1 cup of shelled edamame!).
 Plus, it requires little to no preparation, so it’s perfect for quick meals.